Beijing Bus: Line 1

 Line BRT 1 opened on December 30, 2005 and is one of China's first BRT lines.
 The line heads south from Qianmen to Demaozhuang (in Daxing District) in the south and is about 16 km long with 17 stations.
 It runs on bus lanes in the center of the road.
 All stations on the line are island platforms so specially designed buses with doors on the left are used on the line.
 It is the only route to use left-door buses.
 In 2009, it had an average daily ridership of 150,000 passengers.
 In 2015, the line was upgraded to use trolleybuses.

 Line 2

 Line BRT 2 opened on July 31, 2008 and connects Chaoyangmen to Yangzha (near Guǎnzhuang station, in Chaoyang District) in the east.
 The line is 16 km long and has 20 stations.
 In 2017, the line was upgraded to use trolleybuses.

 Line 3

 Line BRT 3 opened on July 20, 2008 and connects Andingmen to Hongfuyuanxiaoqu West (in Changping District) in the north.
 The line is 22.95 km long with 22 stations but only the northern half is on dedicated lanes.
 In early 2015, the line was upgraded to use trolleybuses, becoming Asia's first eBRT.

 Line 4

 Line BRT 4 opened on December 30, 2012 and connects Fuchengmen to Longquan West in Mentougou District in the west.
 The line is 25.5 km long with 19 stations, but only the middle section of the routes has dedicated BRT lanes.

+Operators

+The Beijing Bus network is made up by one main operator (Beijing Public Transport), but in some suburbs they have other operators, a list of which can be seen below.